ts33kr/granite/README.md

   if it does so.
 See [exposure/memory.coffee](library/exposure/memory.coffee) for the monitor implementation coding and information.

+  + Highly advanced code emission platform that is taking care of doing all the processing necessary to transfer the relevant code to the client site.
+The entire method hierarchies are transferred, so that you can always access all the possibly overriden methods in the base classes.
+On top of that, there is a special mechanism implemented that allows you to override type implementations that are used in the parent classes, without having to override any of the base classes coding (as long as types have similar interfaces).
+  And last, but not least - all of the code that is emited into the client site is being taken apart and re-translated, using either the comprssion & obfuscation or the code beautification toolkit, depending on the environmental scope (production/development).

 ##Disclaimer
 Before considering using Granite framework, you should be well aware of some of the specifics regarding its usage.
 The first and foremost